releasehub-samples/release-shared-database-for-ephemeral-environments/README.md

 By meeting these criteria, Release Instant Datasets allow customers to:

-* improve test reliability by mirroring production as closely as possible and providing consistent test results
+* improve test reliability by closely mirroring production
 * avoid noisy neighbors that are inherent with shared infrastructure
 * avoid false-negative test failures due to unexpected data or schema changes